revk/NOTSCO/ProposedChanges.md

 - It should allow response to be pre-set for messages, both match requests and the various switch order requests.
 This is to include the data in the response, and a choice of response failure messages.
 - It should allow requests to be initiated to the CP, both match requests and the switch order messages.
 - It should include a comprehensive set of test messages for valid, invalid, and unusual data in various ways, a set of tests to be completed by an ISP to confirm their error checking and data sanitation.
 E.g. tests to confirm matching with accented characters, and so on.
 - All messages should be syntax and semantically checked and all errors reported with reference to specifications so that even subtle errors can be identified and reported.
-This would provide a lot m"I confirm we have made not intore detail than simply sending an error code.
+This would provide a lot more detail than simply sending an error code.
 - It should provide statistics on tests done, and create a suitable report for completion of testing.

 A free open source platform exists, it took only a few days to create, so why have TOTSCO not made such a platform.